Everything you need to know about the EU One-Stop-Shop

 Participation in the OSS procedure + foreign registration

-When participating in the OSS procedure, additional local registration may be required in individual EU countries.
+Additional local registration may be required in individual EU countries when participating in the OSS procedure.
 The following declaration obligations apply:

 - OSS declaration: quarterly at the Federal Central Tax Office (BZSt)

-- Local registration in selected countries: monthly or quarterly declaration (depending on country)
+- Local registration in selected countries: monthly or quarterly declaration (depending on the country)

 Advantages and disadvantages of participating in the OSS procedure

 VAT for all EU distance sales is declared via a single registration.